zhixin9001/2021-SAA/note/tips.md

 - Lambda -> S3
     - On same AWS Account, just grant IAM role for Lambda
     - On different Account, IAM role for lambda & S3 bucket policy
+- s3:ListBucket is applied to buckets, so the ARN is in the form "Resource":"arn:aws:s3:::mybucket"q

 ### Identity
 - AWS_IAM authorization